ComPHPPuebla/slim-modules/docs/grouping-definitions.md

 a single place by using the classes `Controllers` and `Services`.

-In order to group all your application services you can extend the class `ComPHPPuebla\Slim\Services` and add all your modules service providers in the constructor by calling the method `add`
+In order to group all your application services you can extend the class `ComPHPPuebla\Slim\Services` and add all your modules service providers in the `init` method by calling the method `add`

 ```php
 namespace Application;